vlevit/notify-send.sh/README.md

 To add a button action on the notification you can run:

     $ notify-send.sh "Subject" "Message" -o "display other notification:notify-send.sh 'new Subject' 'New Message'"

+You can specify multiple actions:

+    $ notify-send.sh "Subject" "Message" -o "display first button:notify-send.sh 'new Subject' 'New Message'" -o "display second button:notify-send.sh 'new Subject' 'New Message'"